Good Press, Bad Press - What’s the Difference?

 So are brands ultimately benefiting from less than favorable coverage?

 Mr. Barnum’s mantra sounds catchy, but being memorable isn’t the same as being true.

 In short, it’s a circus act.

 Sorry.
-Had to do it.
+Had to say it.

 If brands were truly being rewarded for their reported bad behavior (whether the claim is true or false), wouldn’t every brand controversy we can remember have some happy ending we could look back on?
 Wouldn’t brands be lining up at the door to link their names with the most taboo topics out there?
 If any press is, eventually, good press then there are no repercussions for being wrong.